 Diana Brooks Prize

 All artists aged 35 or under, who are exhibiting at Art for Youth London, are eligible for the Diana Brooks Prize.

 The prize-winning work is the personal choice of Diana Brooks, who founded the exhibition in 1987.
 Entry for the prize is free, and it serves as an artistic encouragement for the prize-winner, who receives £1,000.

 Afshin Naghouni Reach Prize

 This prize is awarded by the artist Afshin Naghouni for artistic excellence with a focus on diversity and social inclusion.
 Entry for the prize is free.
-In 2018, this prize will be for £1,500, sponsored by Julie Dickson.
+In 2019, the winner of the award was Sharon Walters.